Cultural impact of David Lynch: The term "Lynchian"

 The adjective Lynchian came into use to describe works or situations reminiscent of his art, with the Oxford English Dictionary noting his penchant for "juxtaposing surreal or sinister elements with mundane, everyday environments, and for using compelling visual images to emphasize a dreamlike quality of mystery or menace".

-His obsessions with dreams and female identities were influenced by films like The Wizard of Oz (which was explored in the 2022 documentary Lynch/Oz), Ingmar Bergman's Persona and the films of Maya Deren (including her magnum opus Meshes of the Afternoon).
+His obsessions with dreams and female identities were influenced by films like The Wizard of Oz (which was explored in the 2022 documentary Lynch/Oz) and Ingmar Bergman's Persona.

 Awards and nominations

-Over his career Lynch won the Honorary Academy Award, two prizes from the Cannes Film Festival and the Golden Lion as well as nominations for two BAFTA Awards, nine Primetime Emmy Awards, four Golden Globe Awards, and a Screen Actors Guild Award.
+Over his career Lynch won an Honorary Academy Award, two prizes from the Cannes Film Festival and the Golden Lion as well as nominations for two BAFTA Awards, nine Primetime Emmy Awards, four Golden Globe Awards, and a Screen Actors Guild Award.

 Lynch's oeuvre encompasses work in both cinema and television.
 He received three nominations for the Academy Award for Best Director for his work on the biographical drama The Elephant Man (1980), the neo-noir Blue Velvet (1986), and his surrealist thriller Mulholland Drive (2000), and was also nominated for Best Adapted Screenplay for the former.
 He won the Cannes Film Festival's Palme d'Or for his romance film Wild at Heart (1990).
 He also directed the space opera Dune (1984), the drama The Straight Story (1999), the surrealist crime drama Lost Highway (1997), and the experimental thriller Inland Empire (2006).

 Lynch whilst his television debut, with the ABC mystery-horror series Twin Peaks (1990–1991) which earned five Primetime Emmy Award nominations for its first season (Lynch was nominated for Outstanding Directing for a Drama Series and Outstanding Writing for a Drama Series) alongside a win for Golden Globe Award for Best Television Series – Drama.
 Lynch made a prequel film Twin Peaks: Fire Walk with Me (1992) and revival series Twin Peaks: The Return (2017).
 Indeed, the surreal and in many cases violent elements to his films have earned them the reputation that they "disturb, offend or mystify" their audiences.

 In the course of his career, Lynch has received multiple awards and nominations.
 He received the Academy Honorary Award from the Academy of Motion Picture Arts and Sciences in 2019.
 Lynch has twice won France's César Award for Best Foreign Film, as well as the Palme d'Or and Best Director Prizes at the Cannes Film Festival and a Golden Lion award for lifetime achievement at the Venice Film Festival.

 The French government has awarded him the Legion of Honour, the country's top civilian distinction, honoring him first as a Chevalier in 2002 and then as an Officier in 2009; Lynch was also awarded the key to the city of Bydgoszcz, Poland.
 In 2017, Lynch was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.